donovanh/donovanh.github.com/_posts/2013-10-13-your-own-blog-1.markdown

 published: true
 ---

-There are many services that provide you with a blog, with the price being that they get to store and make use of your content.
-For those of us that prefer to run our own sites and keep the content under our own control, setting up our own blog is a better option.
+There are many services that provide you with a blog.
+However, they get to store and make use of your content.
+For those of us that prefer to run our own sites and keep the content under our own control, setting up our own is a better option.

-There's also a lot to be learned from designing and building your own.
-In this series I'll cover setting up, customising your layout and publishing your own blog.
+There's also a lot to be learned from the DIY approach.
+In this series I'll cover setting up, customising your layout and publishing your own blog using Jekyll.

 ## Case study